Anders429/more_ranges/README.md

 ## Minimum Supported Rust Version
 This crate is guaranteed to compile on stable `rustc 1.13.0` and up.
 Some functionality requires later versions.
-See the [documentation](https://docs.rs/more_ranges/) for version requirements on individual items.
+See the [documentation](https://docs.rs/more_ranges/) for individual requirements.

 ## License
 This project is licensed under either of